Custom Compression Springs

 Conical Compression Springs are cone shaped springs designed to provide a near constant spring rate and a solid height lower than a normal spring.
 Learn More »

-Heavy Duty Compression Springs should be stress-relieved to remove residual forming stresses produced by the coiling operation.
-Depending on design and space limitations, compression springs may be categorized according to stress level as follows:
+To achieve sufficient strength for compressed springs, it is important to consider the level of stress in the design of custom springs.
+A metal coil spring should be stress-relieved to remove residual forming stresses produced by the coiling operation.
+Depending on design and space limitations, a compression spring may be categorized according to stress level as follows:

-The illustration below is recommended as a guide in specifying heavy duty compression springs.
-The functional characteristics of compression spring design should be given as mandatory specifications.
+The illustration of spring dimensions below is recommended as a guide in specifying heavy duty compression springs.
+The functional characteristics of spring design should be given as mandatory specifications.
 Secondary characteristics, which may well be useful for reference, should be identified as advisory data.
-This practice controls the essential requirements, while providing as much design flexibility as possible to the spring manufacturer in meeting these requirements.
+This practice controls the essential requirements while providing as much design flexibility as possible to the spring manufacturer in meeting these requirements.